Thermadiag/seq/docs/format.md

 ## Build tables

 The *format* module provides ways to simply the process of building a markdown table.
-Note that all tables displayed in benchmarks are built using the format module.
+Note that all tables displayed in benchmarks and provided in this documentation are built using the format module.
 The following complete example builds a table that displays the performances of std::vector, std::deque and std::list for back insertion and iteration.

 ```cpp